kiboschool/wad-flipkart-filter/README.md

 Right now, the search feature can filter by the name of the item, a min and max price, and by category.

 Your task is to add the missing search filters and sorts:
-- filter for items that are flipkart assured
+- filter for items that are "flipkart assured"
-- a filter for brands
+- a filter for brands that match the brands param
-- sorting by price, from low to high and high to low
+- sorting by price, from low to high and from high to low

 For each of these features, the data is already being sent from the HTML form. **You do not need to edit the templates**.

 Here are the steps to update the search feature:

-1. In `app.py`, add the data to the `params` that are being passed into the search helper.
+1. In `app.py`, add the data to the `params` that are being passed into the search helper, if it's not already there.
 2. In the `search_products` method of the Queries class in `queries.py`, add the logic to use the new filter.
   - check if the param is present
-  - if the param is present, adjust it using the param to get the results you want
+  - if the param is present, adjust the query `q` using the param

+Look at the other filters and orders that are already implemented for hints about the syntax you'll need.

 ### Part 2: Product API